Red Dog Music | Oct 9, 2018 | 0

 Sometimes seen in the specifications of electric guitars, and often used interchangeably (incorrectly!), coil-splitting and coil-tapping provide a means of increasing the range of sounds you can get from an electric guitar pickup.

-Coil-tapping is used to reduce the output of a single-coil pickup by ‘tapping’ the coil of wire meaning that the sound is coming from fewer windings of the pickup coil; this can often produce a more ‘vintage’ sound.
+Coil-tapping is used to reduce the output of a single-coil pickup by ‘tapping’ the coil of wire meaning that the sound is coming from fewer windings of the pickup coil; this can often produce a more ‘vintage’ sound, with a lower output.